Sisters of the Soul

 Ultimately, Sisters of the Soul is a story of redemption, transformation, the healing of a mother-daughter relationship, and the resilient women who find joy and satisfaction as they overcome the struggles and hardships of life.

-As a writer and educator, a goal of mine is to engage and encourage young readers through entertaining literature.
-Snake Food and The Haunting were written with that purpose in mind.
+As a writer and educator, my goal is to engage and encourage young readers through entertaining literature.
+Snake Food, The Haunting and Henry Bingle's Transformation were written with that purpose in mind.
 I hope that the books will help fulfill my goal of inspiring readers.

 Due to their parent’s professional obligations, a reluctant Olivia and her younger brother, Theo, are sent to spend the summer with their uncle, the brilliant, eccentric Professor Austin Hazelsmith, imminent scientist and inventor.
 Olivia is skeptical when her father promises that a summer spent with Uncle Austin is a summer she’ll never forget, but as soon as the train lets Olivia and Theo off at Bedford Falls, she and her brother enter a world of danger and intrigue, ultimately rescuing their mysteriously missing uncle and defeating a pair of terrorists intent on world domination.